tensorflow/tensorboard/tensorboard/plugins/npmi/README.md

 ## Demo Data

-To experiment with the plugin without the need to generate real log data, simply generate demo data using `bazel run //tensorboard/plugins/npmi:npmi_demo` and then start the plugin with `bazel run -c dbg tensorboard -- --logdir /tmp/npmi_demo`.
+To experiment with the plugin without the need to generate real log data, simply generate demo data using `bazel run //tensorboard/plugins/npmi:npmi_demo` and then start the plugin with `bazel run tensorboard -- --logdir /tmp/npmi_demo`.